-Heavy metals are a natural and necessary part of the biological system.
+Heavy metals also called trace metals because of the low concentrations are a natural and necessary part of the biological system.
 In concentrations over certain limits, however, the heavy metals are toxic to organisms.
 Heavy metals commonly monitored are lead (Pb), cadmium (Cd), copper (Cu), mercury (Hg), nickel (Ni), zinc (Zn) and chromium (Cr), because of pollution from industry or other sources.
 Most of these metals accumulate in organisms and in the food chain, and their toxicity is both acute and chronic.
-Low concentrations in seawater of cadmium for instance are sufficient to give chronic effects in organisms and ecosystems.
+Low concentrations in seawater of cadmium, for instance, are sufficient to give chronic effects in organisms and ecosystems.
 Methods used in monitoring systems have to be accurate and be able to detect heavy metals in low concentrations

 As of 2016, the Pure Earth Toxic Sites Identification Program has identified more than 700 high-priority sites around the world where exposure to lead threatens the health of the population.
 Approximately 13 million people are at risk for exposure to lead globally

-Health effects associated with lead exposure include neurotoxicity, developmental delays, hypertension, impaired hearing acuity, impaired hemoglobin synthesis and male reproductive impairment.
+Health effects associated with lead exposure include neurotoxicity, developmental delays, hypertension, impaired hearing acuity, impaired haemoglobin synthesis and male reproductive impairment.

-It is estimated that approximately 5 million people are at risk for exposure to chromium globally, with an estimated burden of disease of more than 1.4 million DALYs.
+It is estimated that approximately 5 million people are at risk for exposure to chromium globally, with an estimated burden of disease of more than 1.4 million DALYs (Disability Adjusted Life Years).
 As of 2016, the Toxic Sites Identification Program has identified more than 300 sites around the world where exposure to chromium threatens the health of the population.